Aniket505/Project/README.md

 ## How To Install And Use Library

 ### Install
-* Keep all file in one directory.
+   Keep all file in one directory.
-* Run command
+   Run command  make
+   (This will automatically compile the files and make static library( _mylib.a ) )

+### Use

 ## Description